octobercms/docs/services-validation.md

     });

 > **Note:** The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used as an object to access your input and files.

+<a name="validating-arrays"></a>
+## Validating Arrays

+Validating array based form input fields doesn't have to be a pain.
+You may use "dot notation" to validate attributes within an array.
+For example, if the incoming HTTP request contains a `photos[profile]` field, you may validate it like so:

+    $validator = Validator::make(Input::all(), [
+        'photos.profile' => 'required|image',
+    ]);

+You may also validate each element of an array.
+For example, to validate that each e-mail in a given array input field is unique, you may do the following:

+    $validator = Validator::make(Input::all(), [
+        'person.*.email' => 'email|unique:users',
+        'person.*.first_name' => 'required_with:person.*.last_name',
+    ]);

+Likewise, you may use the `*` character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array based fields:

+    'custom' => [
+        'person.*.email' => [
+            'unique' => 'Each person must have a unique e-mail address', ]
+    ],

 <a name="custom-error-messages"></a>
 ## Custom error messages